Travel Policies and Regulations

 Division heads or designees must authorize personal vehicle use on the travel reimbursement form.
 Actual mileage is reimbursable.
 Mileage is measured from the closer of duty station or point of departure to destination (and return).
-The business standard mileage rate set by the IRS (57.5 cents per mile effective January 1, 2015) will be paid.
+The business standard mileage rate set by the OSBM (54 cents per mile effective January 1, 2016) will be paid.
 Parking fees, tolls, and storage fees are reimbursable when the required receipts are obtained.
-A state employee shall be reimbursed the business standard mileage rate set by the IRS when using their personal vehicles for state business when the round trip does not exceed 100 miles or when a state-owned vehicle is not available.
-If the roundtrip exceeds 100 miles, the employee must attach a State Vehicle Not Available Certification to be eligible for reimbursement at 57.5 cents per mile.
-However, if a state employee chooses to use a personal vehicle when a state-owned vehicle is available, all departments and agencies will reimburse the employee at the motor fleet rate for mileage of 30 cents per mile.
+A state employee shall be reimbursed the business standard mileage rate set by the OSBM when using their personal vehicles for state business when the round trip does not exceed 75 miles.
+If the roundtrip exceeds 75 miles, the employee will be reimbursed at 34 cents per mile.

 Transportation by Rental Vehicle